from feature branch git checkout staging # error: Your local changes to the following files would be overwritten by checkout: # ansible-django/roles/web/tasks/setup.yml # Please, commit your changes or stash them before you can switch branches. # Aborting

 When done working on this branch, I’d usually clean up the commits by squashing them using

-git rebase -i HEAD~<num_of_commits> (see squash git commits guide), so the reluctant commit is squashed into the final, single commit.
+git rebase -i HEAD~n, where n=number of commits to squash into 1.
+(For more details on rebase, see squash git commits guide.)
+This way, the reluctant commit is squashed into the final, single commit.

 That’s it about reluctant commits.